top of page

 Final Design & Lessons Learned

 Although I liked the direction the design was headed, I still felt it needed something more.
 In the end, I added more texture to the orange background of the image as well as a white border around the design for a more vintage movie poster look.
-After I was done with the poster, my boss gave me a few final edits and then I formatted the file for print and sent it off to the Brand team to approve it for distribution.
+After I was done with the poster, my boss gave me a few final edits and then I formatted the file for print and sent it off to the brand team to approve it for distribution.
 My internship at McAfee was the first time I had to get approval from the brand department for one of my designs, and I learned a lot about how important it is to start early on a design that will have to go through multiple layers of approval.
 I also learned a lot about presenting my concepts and designs to a manager.
 Check out more of my work for McAfee below!

 HalloweenPoster_ForPrint_WithBorders.jpg